LG LFX25961AL refrigerator woes

 Except the gas, which you can pick up pretty much anywhere, including Home Depot.
 Just get R134A refrigerant with leak sealant.

-So first you’ll need to put the bullet valve on the end of the compressor (the not black part in the photo).
-This is there for a reason…to refill the compressor!
+So first you’ll need to put the bullet valve on the end of the compressor (the copper tube coming out in the photo).
+This is there for a reason – to fill the compressor!
+The copper is capped off at the factory.
 It is the “low side” service tube.
 Follow the instructions to get it hooked up like this.
-Leave it closed, of course.
+Make sure the valve is closed, of course.

 Then hook up the rest: